 How we strive to achieve this Purpose:

-The society meets monthly, on the first Friday of every month at 8:00 PM at the Schoonover Observatory.
+The Society meets monthly on the first Friday of every month at 8:00 PM at Schoonover Observatory in Lima, Ohio.
 Our meetings are open to the public.
 At our meetings we provide speakers or pre-recorded videos on an astronomy or science related topic.
-After the program, if the weather permits, we open the dome and observe almost anything beyond the earth’s atmosphere.
-We commonly view planets, the Moon, stars, star clusters, galaxies, nebula, comets with our 14″ telescope.
+After the program, if the weather permits, we open the dome and observe almost anything beyond the Earth’s atmosphere.
+We commonly view planets, the Moon, stars, star clusters, galaxies, nebula, and comets with our 14″ telescope.
 We also view satellites and meteors without optical aid.

 In the Summer we open the dome every Friday night for public viewing.
 During this time we continue to offer programs on the first Friday of the month.